carlitofluito/letters2013-14/02-reconnect.Rmd

 PS: I have made sea bass with a mushroom sauce.
 Well, it didn't go wrong ...

-## 2014-02-24 From L. {-#fromLa20140224}

-2014-02-24

-Good morning, good afternoon or good night.

-Today I start writing without knowing the day I will finish.
-I want to emphasize that, at this very moment, the time I am using to write this letter should be used for other priority reasons.
-However, today I feel like thinking and writing.

-I think the time here is consumed vertiginously, which makes me dread.
-The embarrassment unnerves and weakens me.
-I need to plant time and thus collect hours with fruits.
-Incurring in relatively “absurd time-killers” may not be a good option, given that I regret my limited time.
-I want to achieve a greater deepening and internalization of the university contents to acquire.

-I admit that the commitment that I have guaranteed in the scout group in which I have signed up, is not in accordance with my real "free" time, which dissipates or evaporates an excessively necessary time.
-I may not be mature enough to deny proposals (both from friends and the group).
-Maybe I shouldn't be securing projects that I can't commit to.

-The other day they called me something between "hypocritical and false" at the same time for this very reason.
-I don't have the capacity to deny a purpose that they make me.
-It seems like wanting to give 100, without sometimes being able to reach 50.
-This is how I end up doing it: badly, in a hurry and running.
-Still, I step back, stop, and think.
-Organization is the solution, or maybe the first remedy is to learn to say no?

-You who seem to know me, tell me what you consider.
-Today, I let you be what you like to be.

-Greetings Dr. Alcalá,

 ## 2014-02-24 To La. {-#toLa20140224}

 2014-02-24